15 Scams in Thailand and How to Avoid Them

 Sunset at Kata beach

-2. Transportation service
+2. Transportation Service

 😎 You may also be interested in this article about 9 Best Beaches in Thailand.